Do Professionals Get Better Mortgage Rates?

 £650,000 (6.5×)

 The point this illustrates is not that every professional automatically reaches the highest tier.
-It's that the difference between a standard application and a well-structured one — applying at the right lender, with the right income documentation, at the right LTV — is often £100,000–£200,000 in borrowing power.
+It's that the difference between a standard application and a well-structured one — applying at the right lender, with the right income documentation, at the right LTV can amount to significantly higher borrowing power.
 That's the number that determines which property you can buy.

 Case Study